How to Get a School Mobile App (and Get People to Use It)

 When was the last time you checked Twitter from your mobile web browser?
 If you’re like me, the answer is probably “never.”
 Twitter has a responsive website—it would display well on our phone screens—but we almost never type “twitter.com” into a web browser.
 We like the app.

-Studies show that people spend 87% of their time on smartphones in apps, not in web browsers like Safari or Chrome.
+According to eMarketer, the average person spends 90% of their mobile time in apps versus web browsers like Safari or Chrome.
 This means that while having a responsive website is a great step, it isn’t enough to keep people engaged.

-But if someone’s only engaging with you six to eight times a year… that’s not very many touch points.
-It’s not enough to build a strong association with your brand.
+But if someone’s only engaging with you six to eight times a year… that’s not very many touchpoints.
+It’s not enough just to build a strong association with your school district's brand.

-On an app, you actually have a place to build your brand.
+On a school mobile app, you actually have a place to build that brand.
 Think about how often you check the apps you really love: Twitter, Facebook, news apps, whatever.
 More than once a month, right?

-Someone who’s really engaged will look at your app ten or more times a month.
-If you have an app, you actually have an audience engaging with your brand.
+Someone who’s really engaged will look at your school's mobile app ten or more times a month.
+If you have a mobile app, you actually have an audience engaging with your brand.